Port Order Status: Overview

 The final status of your port order request.
 Your telephone number has successfully moved from your LSP to Flowroute.

 Incorrect information can result in a port order being rejected.
 Rejections can occur while Flowroute reviews the information you provided during the Processing state or while the LSP reviews the request during the Submitted state.

-Port orders typically complete within two to four weeks upon submitting the request.
-While Flowroute strives to meet your completion date, the shorter the time frame for the request, the greater the chance of missing that date.
+Port orders typically complete within two to four weeks from the time of submitting the request.
+While Flowroute strives to meet your completion date if requested, the shorter the time frame for the request, the greater the chance of missing that date.
 In general, a good target completion date is two (2) to four (4) weeks from the date you submit the request.
-If your port request contains 50 or more numbers, then consider setting the completion date four (40 to six (6) weeks from submission.
+If your port request contains 50 or more numbers, then consider setting the completion date four (4) to six (6) weeks from submission.
 If a requested date is not entered in your request we will ask for the first available date.